Brandon Sanderson: Cosmere

-The Cosmere is the name of the universe in which Elantris, Mistborn, Warbreaker, The Stormlight Archive, White Sand, Tress of the Emerald Sea, and stories contained in Arcanum Unbounded: The Cosmere Collection are all set.
-This idea came from Sanderson's desire to create an epic-length series without requiring readers to buy a ridiculous number of books.
-Because of that, he hides connections to his other works within each book, creating a "hidden epic".
-He has estimated that the Cosmere sequence could conclude with at least 40 books.
+The Cosmere is the name of the universe in which Elantris, Mistborn, Warbreaker, The Stormlight Archive, White Sand, Tress of the Emerald Sea, Yumi and the Nightmare Painter, The Sunlit Man, Isles of the Emberdark, and stories contained in Arcanum Unbounded: The Cosmere Collection are all set.
+This idea came from Sanderson's desire to create an epic-length series while also attempting to convince publishers to sell his books as a new writer.
+Further, Sanderson has cited inspiration from the way Isaac Asimov's separate Robot and Foundation series were eventually tied together; the Cosmere is his attempt at an overarching superstory established at onset of the series.
+This is unlike Asimov's stories, which were connected ad hoc mid-series.
+Sanderson has estimated that the Cosmere sequence could conclude with at least 40 books.